drewtwitchell/BDS-Hub-Detect-Instructions/README.md

 **Automatically import certificates**

-You can automatically import certificates from your instance of the Hub.
+You can automatically import certificates from your instance of Black Duck.
 This is a convenience feature, and your certificates should be imported by your administrator.
-However, if the certificate is not imported, Hub Detect imports the certificate for you using the following property set to true.
+However, if the certificate is not imported, Black Duck Detect imports the certificate for you using the following property set to true.

 Property: